 BMJ Open.
 2022;12(7):e056996.

-2. Abstract Objectives: Increases in obesity and cardiovascular diseases contribute to rapidly growing healthcare expenditures in many countries.
+Objectives: Increases in obesity and cardiovascular diseases contribute to rapidly growing healthcare expenditures in many countries.
 However, little is known about whether the population-level health guidance intervention for obesity and cardiovascular risk factors is associated with reduced healthcare utilisation and spending.
 The aim of this study was to investigate the effect of population-level health guidance intervention introduced nationally in Japan on healthcare utilisation and spending.

 Design: Retrospective cohort study, using a quasiexperimental regression discontinuity design.